 2. Moisturizes Your Skin

-You can also use the oil for treating chapped lips.
-The oil is well absorbed into the skin and is resistant to evaporation, unlike most chemically-enhanced products (9).
+Anecdotal evidence states the use of jojoba oil for treating chapped lips, but this is not established.
+The oil, however, is well absorbed into the skin and is resistant to evaporation, unlike most chemically-enhanced products (7).

 Jojoba oil may also help in treating rosacea.
 Although no concrete research exists to support this statement, it is safe to assume the anti-inflammatory and moisturizing properties of jojoba oil can help treat the condition.
-Check with your doctor, however, before you use the oil for this purpose.
+Check with your doctor before you use the oil for this purpose.

 3. Treats Fungal Infections

 Jojoba oil was found to exhibit antifungal activities against various pathogens.
-In studies, jojoba oil had shown effective action against certain fungal species – including Salmonella and E. Coli (11).
+In studies, jojoba oil had shown effective action against certain fungal species – including Salmonella typhimurium and E. Coli (8).

 Though there is no direct research, you can use jojoba oil to treat nail or foot fungus.
 Apply a few drops over the affected area two to three times every day.